-Authors update: A minor volcanic eruption of Tongariro on August 6, 2012 has resulted in trail and hut closures.
-Check the New Zealand Department of Conservation website for current infoamtion about the status of trails in and around Tongariro National Park.
+Authors update: Volcanic eruptions occasionally close the trails inthis region.
+Check the New Zealand Department of Conservation website for current information about the status of trails in and around Tongariro National Park.

 It feels like skiing, except I don’t have skis.
 And there’s no snow.
 And rather than me moving over the ground, the ground seems to be moving under me.
 But except for that, the descent of New Zealand’s Mt.
 Ngauruhoe feels almost exactly (okay, not exactly, but almost) like skiing.